Erikson's stages of psychosocial development: Competence: industry vs. inferiority (latency, late childhood, 7–10 years)

 The aim of this stage is to bring a productive situation to completion which gradually supersedes the whims and wishes of play.
 The fundamentals of technology are developed.
 The failure to master trust, autonomy, and industrious skills may cause the child to doubt their future, leading to shame, guilt, and the experience of defeat and inferiority.

-The child must deal with demands to learn new skills or risk a sense of inferiority, failure, and incompetence.
-In doing so, children are able to start contributing to society and making a difference in the world.
-They become more aware of themselves and how competent, or not, they are.

 "Children at this age are becoming more aware of themselves as individuals."
 They work hard at "being responsible, being good and doing it right."
 They are now more reasonable to share and cooperate.
 Allen and Marotz (2003) also list some perceptual cognitive developmental traits specific for this age group.
 Children grasp the concepts of space and time in more logical, practical ways.
 They gain a better understanding of cause and effect, and of calendar time.
-At this stage, children are eager to learn and accomplish more complex skills: reading, writing, telling time.
 They also get to form moral values, recognize cultural and individual differences and are able to manage most of their personal needs and grooming with minimal assistance.
 At this stage, children might express their independence by talking back and being disobedient and rebellious.